RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 Please note that matcher.js is just a convenience and also serves as an example.
 You will NOT be using it at run time (most likely, though some might find the use for it).

-You will probably deploy it to some middleware layer, like this:
+You will probably deploy your code (that uses the parser) to some middleware layer, like this:

 ````shell
 Alexa  -------------->    Alexa   <-- middleware <---- Cortana